marcosvliras/no-name/README.md

 # Sophie

 Sophie is a Go library that provides a simple and efficient way to retrieve brazilian stock prices to help you decide which stocks to buy or sell.
-It uses the [Alpha Vantage](https://www.alphavantage.co/) API to fetch stock data and provides a command-line interface (CLI) and an API for easy access.
+It uses the [Alpha Vantage](https://www.alphavantage.co/) API to fetch stock data and provides a command-line interface (CLI) for easy access.

 ## Why Sophie?